Please enable JavaScript to view this site.

 Feel free to set the caption as well.
 Like before, this will simply display the most recent value of the out channel.

-5. In the left column of the properties window, click on OnLButtonUp (Left Click).
+5. In the left column of the properties window, click on Basic Action (Left Click).

 With the exception of the first item in the list, which is the component's name and displays the component's properties, the left side lists all the events you can assign action script to.
-The most common one is OnLButtonUp, which occurs when you click on the component.
+The easiest and most common one is Basic Action, which occurs when you click on the component.
+Basic Action only gives a few common options, but makes it easy to access these.
+To implement script when you click the component, use the OnLButtonUp event.

 The page will now display your caption with no data.
 This indicates that out does not have a valid value yet.
 This is because we haven't set it to anything.

 Out will now be set to the value you entered.
-The component will now display your new value without the big red X.
+The component will now display your new value.

 The next steps will not work in DAQFactory Express because it doesn't include knobs.
 Consider upgrading to any of the paid versions of DAQFactory to get knobs and many other controls, among other things.